KauzClay/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 #### <a id='spec-config-overrides'></a>`spec.config.overrides`

-Override the value of a config field, so that it no longer appears in the [Workload's spec](./workload.hbs.md#spec).
+Override the value of a config field, so that it no longer appears in the [Workload spec](workload.hbs.md#spec).

 `spec.config.overrides` is an array of `path:` and `value:` fields, where:

 - `path`: path to the configuration value, formatted as either:

   - The full path to the field you wish to set.
   - The path to any structure where all desired child fields must be set.

 - `value`: string or structure value.

 #### Example